 To draw the hand, straighten the curves from the basic guidelines.
 Add a small triangle for the thumb and bring your attention to the direction of the thumb.
 Then add a rounded shape to this triangle’s bottom part and draw 3 vertical lines to indicate the fingers.
 Make the first 3 fingers slightly longer.

 Draw the calf of the bent leg.
-It’s slightly longer then the thigh.
+It’s slightly longer than the thigh.

 Add the feet guidelines as shown in the “How to draw high heels” tutorial, and notice the position of the upper foot.